Blended Family Counseling

 What is a Blended Family?

-There are many others names for a blended family such as, stepfamilies, merged families, and remarried families.
+There are many other names for a blended family such as, stepfamilies, merged families, and remarried families.
 If your family consists of two adults and either stepchildren, adoptive children, or foster children then you are considered to have a blended family.
 Blended families can be created after a marriage ends in a divorce, the death of a spouse or abandonment by a spouse.
 Blended families are seen as more complex that other families because different people, histories, personalities, and values are merging together to make a new and unique combination.
-Being a part of a blended family can be overwhelming and challenging at times but it can also open the door for new relationships and opportunities.
-Therapists, Counselors, Psychotherapists, and Psychologists at each of our locations help families work through their differences and concerns to become a united, happy, and healthy family.
+Being a part of a blended family can be overwhelming and challenging at times, but it can also open the door for new relationships and opportunities.
+Therapists, Counselors, Psychotherapists, and Psychologists at each of our locations in Michigan provide blended family counseling to help blended families work through their differences and concerns to become a united, happy, and healthy family.

 Approaches to Blended Family Counseling

 Professionals help families by using a number of different techniques and focus on a number of different elements.
-Blended Family Counseling guides family members in keeping their old loyalties while developing new ones and not feeling guilty about it.
+Blended Family Therapy guides family members in keeping their old loyalties while developing new ones and not feeling guilty about it.
 Families are encouraged and assisted in creating new traditions and rituals which facilitate the forming of relationships, beginnings to change, and a number of different things.
 Professionals also focus on parental involvement, helping parents develop a healthy bond, and creating parenting coalition.
 The more children and spouses in the families’ past, the harder it is for parents to have a balance between their natural children and their new children.
-Professionals at Sollars and Associates also provide education to all members of the family.
+Professionals at Sollars and Associates also use blended family counseling as a time to provide education to all members of the family.
 The family is educated on what exactly makes a blended family, things to expect when being part of a blended family, ways to handle typical situations, and how to communicate with one another.
-Education is one of the best ways that professionals can help blended families adapt and grow together as a new family.
+Education is one of the best ways that blended family counseling can help blended families adapt and grow together as a new family.